 That information can easily identify you as a TunnelBear user.
 But can it unmask your torrenting activities?
 Probably not.
 As the VPN stresses, “we cannot disclose information about the applications, services, or websites our users consume while connected to our Services” because they simply don’t have it.

 However, wait a minute.
 Didn’t we talk earlier about how the 2015 law required VPNs to keep logs of user activity?
 If TunnelBear really doesn’t hold information about what users do while connected to their VPN, how could they comply with these regulations?

-Alternatively, TunnelBear may not be entirely honest about the information they possess on what users download.
+Alternatively, TunnelBear may not be entirely honest about their information on what users download.

-- VPNs could be logging users when they access torrent clients in an effort to comply with the laws and excluding this logging from their privacy policies
+- VPNs could be logging users when they access torrent clients in an effort to comply with the laws and without mentioning this in their privacy policies

 Conclusion: don’t use TunnelBear for torrenting

-In summary, TunnelBear has a number of drawbacks for torrenters which make it a no-go for P2P downloading.
-With VPNs around that cater more effectively to torrenters’ needs, it seems wiser to look for a different privacy tool.
+In summary, TunnelBear has a number of drawbacks for torrenters, making it a no-go for P2P downloading.
+With VPNs around that cater more effectively to torrenters’ needs, it seems wiser to look for a reliable P2P service, such as NordVPN.
 But before you do that, remember two important things about VPNs and torrenting:

 - Installing a VPN doesn’t make your torrenting software run through it automatically.
-You will need some manual configuration that can be easily done following instructions on the service’s website.
+You will need to do some manual configuration by following instructions on the service’s website.

 - No VPN can protect you from yourself.
-Therefore you should check the comments section what the users say and scan the files with anti-virus software.
+Therefore you should check the comments section what the users say about that particular torrent and scan the files with solid antivirus software.